altafino/react-webpack-5-tailwind-2/README.md

 React 17 Boilerplate with React 17, Webpack 5, Tailwind 2, HMR, using babel, sass, with a hot dev server and an optimized production build

 ## Last Changes (the newest first):
+- added SVGR as a webpack loader to import your SVG directly as a React Component.
 - added build-staging script. same as build but using .env.staging
 - added dotenv-webpack to handle process.env.VARS
 - added Prettier